securzecom/dpdpa-docs/docs/1. Overview/Key Definitions under DPDPA.md

 ---

 By defining these roles and terms, the **DPDPA** creates clarity in accountability, ensuring that:
-- Individuals understand their rights
+- Individuals (Data Principals) understand their rights
 - Organizations recognize their duties
 - Regulators can enforce compliance effectively